defneyanartas/Tripping_SNPs/README.md

 ## 2. Programs

 ### Scripts
-Scripts were written in R in RStudio.
+Scripts were written in R (version 4.2.1) in RStudio.
 The functions_file.R contains the commands for loading the libraries, reading the plink and annotation files, together with functions that clean the dataframe and calculate MAF.
 The application script contains a line of code that sources the functions file and the shiny application.
 They are very well annotated within the scripts.
 Below is a session information.